cpetrella-sketch/CS513/assignments/assignment2/README.md

 ## PART B: Starting up the Jupyter Notebook Server

-In the VM, run the command `sudo jupyter notebook &`.
+In the VM, run the following commands:

+`pip install jupyter[notebook] ipywidgets==7.5`
+`sudo python -m notebook`

 This will start a new Jupyter notebook server in the background.
 Even though it is running in the background, it will sometimes print informative messages to the terminal.
 You can press Enter each time you get a message to get the shell prompt back.
 To shut down the notebook, run `fg` then press Control-C twice